 Methods

-Study system
+Study system and natural history

 Monarch butterflies are best-known from their ancestral range in North America, where they migrate seasonally and feed on more than 40 milkweed host species (Malcolm and Brower 1986; Xerces Society 2018).
 Over recent evolutionary history, monarchs have greatly expanded their geographic range and are now established in locations throughout Central and South America, the Caribbean, the Pacific, and the Atlantic (Vane-Wright et al. 1993, Pierce et al. 2014; Zhan et al. 2014), with Pacific and Atlantic populations likely becoming established in the last ~180 years (Zalucki and Clarke 2004; Freedman et al. 2020b).
-Nearly all recently-established monarch populations are non-migratory and breed year-round on restricted assemblages of host plants (Pierce et al. 2016, Freedman et al. 2020a).
+Nearly all recently established monarch populations are non-migratory and breed year-round on restricted assemblages of host plants (Pierce et al. 2016; Freedman et al. 2020a).
 Monarchs have little coevolutionary history with many of their host plants in their introduced range, and host plant species available to monarch in locations throughout the Pacific and Atlantic—primarily A. curassavica, but also Gomphocarpus spp. and Calotropis spp.—are themselves recent introductions from subtropical Africa, India, and the Neotropics.

-Experimental approach
+Monarch butterflies are subject to predation throughout their lifetime: major predators of larvae and eggs include Tachinid flies (Oberhauser et al. 2017), Polistine wasps (Baker and Potter 2020), ants (Calvert 2004), and various opportunistic generalists including earwigs (Hermann et al. 2019).
+Adults are thought to be primarily attacked by birds (Calvert et al. 1979; Brower 1988; Groen and Whiteman 2021), although mice are likely also a major source of adult predation, especially at overwintering locations (Glendinning and Brower 1990; Weinstein and Dearing 2022).

+Approach 1: Testing for GxE interactions and local adaptation in sequestration behavior